Infernal Affairs: Plot

-However, Hon, who knows about the meeting from Lau, sends "Crazy" Keung and other henchmen to confront them.
-Chan escapes from the building while Wong tries to distract the gangsters and ends up being thrown off the roof to his death.
+Lau is tasked by Hon to identify the cop who infiltrated the triad; coincidentally, he is also assigned by the HKPF to lead the mission to uncover the triad's mole within their ranks.
+He uses his new role to have Wong surveilled, hoping to catch him meeting his mole.
+Wong meets Chan on a rooftop to discuss Hon's next drug shipment as well as Chan's fear of being uncovered.
+Hon learns about Wong's location from Lau and sends his henchmen to confront them.
+Chan escapes from the building while Wong tries to distract the gangsters but ends up being thrown off the roof to his death.
 Just then, the police show up and a shootout ensues.
-Keung, not knowing that Chan is the mole, drives them away from the scene but dies from a gunshot wound later.
-When the news report that Keung is actually an undercover cop, Hon assumes that he was the spy and that Chan killed him to protect himself.
-Lau retrieves Wong's cell phone and contacts Chan; both of them agree to foil a drug deal by Hon.
-The plan succeeds and many of Hon's men are arrested, while Lau betrays and kills Hon.
+Henchman Keung, unaware that Chan is the mole, chauffeurs him away from the scene but succumbs to a gunshot wound he sustained earlier.
+When the news reports that Keung was apparently an undercover cop, Hon assumes he was the mole.
+Using Wong's phone, Lau contacts Chan and convinces him to collaborate in taking Hon down.
+The police successfully foils Hon's subsequent drug deal and arrests his henchmen.
+Lau then betrays Hon and kills him.